agrawal-s/agrawal-s/README.md

 ### Hi there 👋

 I'm Shrikant Agrawal, your friendly neighbourhood Data Scientist.
-Recently graduated as a Masters in Data Science.
+Recently graduated as a Master of Data Science from University of Queensland, Australia.
 I'm passionate about Deep Learning and Statistical methods for Data Science.
 I love science fiction and aspire to invent a dream detector.